Seven Security Challenges in Cross-domain Multi-agent LLM Systems: Introduction

 \section{Introduction}

 Large language models (LLMs) are shifting from standalone chatbots to nodes in cross-domain multi-agent networks where autonomous agents---each controlled by a different organization---cooperate without central oversight~\cite{wang2024nagent,NEURIPS2023_a3621ee9,tran2025multiagentcollaborationmechanismssurvey, 10.5555/2898607.2898847}.
-This architecture enables previously impossible collaboration: disaster-response robots from separate agencies can coordinate in real time, and supply-chain agents from rival firms can jointly optimize logistics, all while each agent keeps its owner's policies and data private~\cite{NEURIPS2024_ee71a4b1, li-etal-2023-theory, mukherjee2023privacypreservingmultiagentreinforcement}.
+This architecture enables previously impossible collaboration: disaster-response robots from separate agencies can coordinate in real time, networks of medical artificial intelligences (AIs) can provide multi-agent-aided diagnosis and clinical workflow automation, and supply-chain agents from rival firms can jointly optimize logistics, all while each agent keeps its owner's policies and data private~\cite{NEURIPS2024_ee71a4b1, li-etal-2023-theory, mukherjee2023privacypreservingmultiagentreinforcement, Qiu2024}.
 The power of these networks comes from pooling diverse expertise without surrendering autonomy~\cite{NEURIPS2024_fa54b0ed, subramaniam2025multi}.